jasonmccreary/blog-posts/2012-08-26-21-ways-wordpress-fast.md

 Using [CSS Image Sprites][5] help decrease the number of image requests your page makes.
 Since most pages contain many images, this can greatly reduce the total number of requests.
 In addition, the file size of a single, albeit larger image is less than the sum of the original images.

 Creating a CSS image sprite and coding its styles can be time consuming.
-But once you&rsquo;ve mastered this skill, I guarantee your sites will be more performant.
+But once you've mastered this skill, I guarantee your sites will be more performant.

     #header-logo {
       background: url(../images/some-sprite.png) no-repeat -119px -9px;